 #9 Torre Dell’Orso Beach

-Halfway between Lecce and Otranto is where you’ll find the forest-fringed beach of Torre Dell’Orso.
+Halfway between Lecce and the seaside town of Otranto is where you’ll find the forest-fringed beach of Torre Dell’Orso.
 While there’s no denying this beach is one of Puglia’s worst kept secrets, you are still able to find calm among the canopies.
 The southern end of the beach is quieter than the northern end – where the beach meets the resort-town.
 And if you wander around the bend, you’ll find a secluded nook tucked away between rocky walls.

 Approach the beach from the informal car park marked on the map below and after a short walk through a shaded natural park, you’ll be rewarded with an amazing view of The Two Sisters.
 These twin rocks just off the coast can be easily accessed if you’re a good swimmer (alternatively hire a kayak and paddle out) and make a popular spot for cliff diving.